HotKenDogOfficele/Install-RAGEPluginHook-on-linux/README.md

 1. Lutris | For more information; https://lutris.net/downloads
 2. Winetrick | For more information; https://github.com/Winetricks/winetricks?tab=readme-ov-file
 3. Lutris GE-Proton | For more information; https://github.com/Vysp3r/ProtonPlus
+4. During the winetrick and other installations you get pop-up that a .dll not get started.
+You can ignore it.

 ## Step tot step guide